pyxtal package

 Convert the atomic xtal to molecular xtal the input molecules must have the same length of the self.atom_sites

-Export to Pymatgen structure object.
+Export to Pymatgen Structure object.

 to_pyxtal_center()[source]